simroux/VirSorter/README.md

 # Authors

-Simon Roux <roux.8@osu.edu> is the author of Virsorter
+Simon Roux <sroux@lbl.gov> is the author of Virsorter

 Ken Youens-Clark <kyclark@email.arizona.edu> packaged this for Docker/iPlant.

+Bryan D Merrill <bmerrill@stanford.edu> provided the improvements and additions for v1.0.5